kasper-piskorski/docs/pages/documentation/5-graql-analytics/analytics-overview.md

 <!-- JCS Comments: Sorry - this doesn't make sense to me.
 Please could you rephrase for the hard of thinking, or ping me to explain, so I can reword it when I understand? -->

 {% include note.html content="The degree is the simplest measure of the importance (centrality) of a node in a graph.
-Graql if very flexible and allows us to define the subgraph in which we want to compute the degree, and therefore determine importance according to various structures in the graph.
+Graql is very flexible and allows us to define the subgraph in which we want to compute the degree, and therefore determine importance according to various structures in the graph.
 " %}